smart-batteries/EV_Project_Lambdas/README.md

 Once you’ve set it up:

 1. Call the request API, to request the model to run, by following the instructions in the “Call the request API” section.
-* The request is sent to the model.
+* Send your request to the model.
 * The model solves the optimisation problem and generates the charging schedule for your device.

 2. Call the result API, to retrieve the charging schedule, by following the instructions in the “Call the result API” section.
+* Send your tracking id to the model.
 * The software returns the charging schedule for the device.

 ## Architecture